wp-plugins/plugnedit/readme.txt

 == Upgrade Notice ==

-= 4.1.6 =
+= 4.1.7 =

-Image gallery import upgrade / fix
+Upgrade the flow and stop auto formatting by WordPress editor.

 == Changelog ==